 - Download and Complete the Bill Template

-Council Meetings are normally Thursday nights, at 6pm, in room 155 of the Canizaro Library.
+Council Meetings are normally Monday nights, at 7:30pm, in room 155 of the Canizaro Library.
 Presenters are welcome to stay for the entire meeting, but are only required to be present for their own bill presentation.
-Bills must be submitted by Tuesday at 5pm to be presented at the Thursday Council Meeting.
-Council Meetings have ended for the 2016-17 school year.
+Bills must be submitted by Sunday at 7:30pm to be presented at the Monday Council Meeting.

 - Student Government won't pay for hotel rooms.